 Linalool is one of several naturally-occurring terpenes found in cannabis.
-It can have a soothing and relaxing effect, which is why you will often find it in essential oils, lotions, soaps, and even lemons.
-The compound has several benefits, including the ability to combat anxiety, induce relaxation, and act as an antifungal.
+It can have a soothing and relaxing effect, which is why you will often find it in essential oils, trace amounts in full spectrum cbd oil tincture, broad spectrum (0 THC) cbd oil tincture, lotions, soaps, and even lemons.
+The terpene has several benefits, including the ability to combat anxiety, induce relaxation, and act as an antifungal.
 When consuming it with cannabis and other terpenes, it produces an entourage effect that can improve any issues you may have.

-Read on to learn everything you need to know about the terpene Linalool.
+Read on to learn everything you need to know about the Linalool terpene.

 What Is Linalool Used For?

 Linalool is extremely common.
 The average human consumes over 2g each year just through food.